What are your rental packages?

 What do we do if someone in our party is sick or injured while on the lake?

 For true emergencies always call 911 first.
-For minor urgencies call or radio the base.
+For any minor urgency call, text or radio the base.
 Lake Vermilion has rescue boats on both ends of the lake.

 Can our family members contact us while we are on the houseboat with questions or emergency situations?

 They can contact the base at 218-753-3548.
-We will then contact you by marine band radio to relay a message.
-There is also cell phone reception across most the lake— mobile phone use and wireless access to the web is usually available.
+We will then contact you by phone (call or text) to relay a message.
+There is cell phone reception across most of the lake; mobile phone use and wireless access to the web is usually available.
 Marine band radios are also on each houseboat if there is no cellular coverage in your area.

 Fortune Bay Casino

 Does Fortune Bay Casino and golf course have slips available for the houseboat?